 Final recommendations

 Consider keeping a log of changes you make and what you observe generally, and rethink the situation often.
 Read as much as you can about others who have had this experience.
-Be open to doing some work…even if what you want decide you should do erases all the work you just did.
+Be open to doing some work…even if what you decide you should do erases all the work you just did.
 If you try something or read something that clicks and something suddenly makes sense, go with that.
 If figuring out your die-off was easy or the causes obvious, you wouldn’t be here.
-Why these things happen are often a mystery.
+Why these things happen is often a mystery.
 You may get an answer, but you may not.
-Hopefully you will try some new things, learn something about your colony or Dubia roaches generally, and after the crisis has passed you will be a better roach-keeper for having experienced it.
+Hopefully, you will try some new things, learn something about your colony or Dubia roaches generally, and after the crisis has passed, you will be a better roach keeper for having experienced it.

 Linds says